-Mr. Jeff Bechtel, committee member and representative for Hospitals and Healthsystem Association of Pennsylvania (HHAP), informed MAAC attendees that the following proposed resolution will be formally read and placed as a part of the official record.
+Mr. Jeff Bechtel, committee member and representative for Hospitals and Healthsystem Association of Pennsylvania (HHAP), submitted the following motion to oppose the work stoppage provision.

 "Members of the Medical Assistance Advisory Committee (MAAC) applaud the Wolf Administration for their advocacy and commitment to provide access to high quality, comprehensive care to vulnerable Pennsylvanians.
 However, the proposed PH-HealthChoices contract language relating to "work stoppages" could inadvertently jeopardize access to care for Medicaid consumers.
 If the Administration, through the Department of Human Services, retains this language in the PH-HealthChoices contracts, MCOs will not be permitted to include in its network any provider that has experienced a work stoppage in the five years prior to implementation, unless that provider has a collective bargaining agreement or labor peace agreement that precludes work stoppages in the future.
 While an unintended consequence, Medicaid patients in Pennsylvania's Health Choices program could potentially experience care disruptions from the dozen or more hospitals or other providers that the administration may enforce the provision against later this summer.
 For thousands of people who rely on HealthChoices to access high-quality health care, this could mean being displaced from current providers, losing access to the only hospitals in some rural communities, or not being able to seek care at hospitals that offer specialized care for women, children, or people with cancer.
 For some Medicaid patients, these disruptions could be life threatening.
 Because the primary goal of the HealthChoices program should be to reduce hurdles for Medicaid consumers to receive care, rather than introduce barriers, we respectfully ask that the Department of Human Services remove this provision from the PH-HealthChoices agreement that will be effective August 1, 2022."